 The Pulley System makes use of a disk-shaped block that a rope wraps around to create a simple machine.
 The tension force that is applied on one side of the rope uses the pulley system to divert the force in a different direction.
 Most of the examples in our NCERT books are ideal machines in which no force is lost due to friction or any other factors.
 Some of these parameters are established and mentioned below:

 - One does not need to worry about the rope and pulley’s energy when applying the Law of Conservation of energy.

-- When the force’s effect on the body attached to the pulley is being calculated the pulley’s mass need not be considered.
+- When the force’s effect on the body attached to the pulley is calculated, the pulley’s mass need not be considered.

 Pulleys – Their Purpose